 How do I get involved?

 You don't need to do anything!
-You will automatically be allocated to an academic adviser and notified who they are towards the end of August (for students commencing their 2nd semester in Semester 2, 2020).
-You can get it touch with us if you have not heard anything by the 31st of August.
+You will automatically be allocated to an academic adviser and notified who they are.
+You can get it touch with us if you have any questions.

 What are the benefits?